WilliamZhang20/zap-docker-app/README.md

 2) Set up Docker Desktop.

-3) To start, run `docker-compose up`.
+3) To start, run `docker-compose up` from the directory of the project.
 All the volumes, images, and containers will be built automatically.

-4) Go to `localhost:8888` and follow instructions.
+4) Open `localhost:8888` in a browser, enter the link (see Important Notes below), and press submit.
 To view the report, add `/view-report` to the end of the URL, and wait for the scan to complete.

 5) To stop the app, run Ctrl+C in the terminal.
 Then, to remove the containers, run `docker-compose down`.